-There is a lot to be said for the benefits of the truly wireless technology.
+There is a lot to be said for the benefits of truly wireless technology, such as that offered by the Jabra Elite 65t.
 Once you’ve experienced the joy of not being physically attached to your phone or laptop, it’s amazing how much reverting to being tethered ticks you off.

-What’s more, with each new model, and each new iteration, the reliability of the connection and the ease of use get better and better, making truly wireless buds much more of a realistic day-to-day option.
+What’s more, with each new generation the reliability of the connection and the ease of use get better and better, making truly wireless buds much more of a realistic day-to-day option.

-And Jabra, with its Elite 65t earburd, has got plenty of boxes ticked as far as practicalities go.
+And Jabra, with its Elite 65t wireless earbuds, has got plenty of boxes ticked as far as practicalities go.

 Build and features

-The packaging is pleasingly price-appropriate, with a card outer sleeve and a sideways-sliding main box revealing two earpieces nestled in their individual beds of moulded plastic.
+The packaging for the Jabra Elite 65t is pleasingly price-appropriate, with a card outer sleeve and a sideways-sliding main box revealing two earpieces nestled in their individual beds of moulded plastic.

 Also in the box are three sets of tips of varying sizes, a booklet with set-up instructions, the carry case, which doubles as a charging station for the earbuds, and a USB cable used for powering up the case.

-The earbuds themselves are lightweight (the right-ear comes in at 6.5g, the left, 5.8g) and comfortable.
+The earbuds themselves are comfortable and lightweight: the right-ear comes in at 6.5g, the left, 5.8g, with the difference due to the right handling the connection to the phone and sending audio on the left.
 Made from plastic, each has a small protrusion pointing forwards towards your mouth with microphones in for phone calls.

 The right bud has a central button for call answering, pausing and playing music, and allowing ambient noise in or out; the left has two small buttons for volume and track skip (with a longer press).

-When not in use, they sit in the neat carry case, charging.
+When not in use, the Jabra Elite 65ts sit in the neat carry case, charging.

 There is enough power in one full charge of the earbuds for five hours’ listening, and the case holds power for two recharges – meaning you should be able to get 15 hours of playback from one fully charged set.